DeKalb County, Georgia

 Small community takes multi-pronged approach to reducing flood risks

 The Drew Valley-Brookhaven watershed area of DeKalb County, Georgia faced repeated annual flooding.
 After a particularly heavy rainfall in 2003 left dozens of homes under water, citizens demanded action.
 County commissioners responded with a mitigation plan, largely supported by FEMA grants, to remove repeatedly flooded homes, upsize culverts and build a community detention pond.
-Halfway through the project, a 100-year rainfall event occurred, and the pond alone prevented flooding to virtually every home.
+Halfway through the project, a 1-percent-annual-chance rainfall event occurred, and the pond alone prevented flooding to virtually every home.

-Photo: Bill Higgins
+Photo by Bill Higgins

 In 2002, the community approved a storm water utility fee, which covered the 25% match for the $3.5 million project.
 FEMA grants covered the rest.
 “For a lot of communities, the 25% local match is difficult,” says Duncan Hastie, associate VP of Dewberry, the flood mitigation design consultant.
 “Having that storm water utility fee was critical to pulling this off.”

 During heavy rain, the detention pond reduces the flow of water from Poplar Creek into the culvert by as much as 70% to control the influx of water.
 Community meetings led to aesthetic improvements to the pond, including wrought-iron fencing, landscaping and trails.
 It is now considered a community enhancement rather than an ugly storm water installation.
 Homeowners cite proximity to the detention pond and its landscaping as an asset to their property values.

 The community estimates that $826,000 of losses were avoided in September 2009 alone thanks to the pond, and that $600,000 of losses were prevented by acquisitions.
 Avoidance of losses is expected to continue over a 30-year period.